Beyond the Lascar Group: Definable groups

 \begin{rem} Let $\om'$ be any family of commensurable approximate subgroups of $G$, such that if $\Lam \in \om$ and $g \in G$ then $g \inv \Lam g$ is commensurable with $\Lam$.
 Then $\om'$ may be completed to a class $\om$ satisfying the hypotheses of \propref{grmain2}, whose union is $G$. \end{rem} \prf If $\Lam \in \om$, then any two-sided translate $a \Lam b$ is contained in a finite union of right translates of $\Lam$: we have $a \Lam a \inv \subset \union_i \Lam c_i$ for some $c_1,\ldots,c_l$; and $a \Lam b = (a \Lam a \inv) ab \subset \union_i \Lam c_iab$.
 In particular, each $c_iab\Lam$ is contained in a finite union $\union \Lam d_{ij}$, so $a \Lam b \Lam c \subset \union _{i,j} \Lam^2 d_{ij}$, and it follows that $a \Lam b \Lam c$ is contained in a finite union of right translates of $\Lam$.
 From here it is clear that closing $\om$ under the operations $\Lam,\Lam' \mapsto \Lam \union \Lam'$, $\Lam \mapsto \Lam^2 $, and $\Lam \mapsto (a \Lam \union \{1\} \union \Lam a)$ will not damage the hypotheses. \eprf

-\propref{grmain2} applies, in particular, to the top commensurability class of a group $G$, namely the generic definable subsets.
-Here the results of \cite{patterns} apply directly, and there is no need for locality.
-This is the case where $\lc$ is compact.
-Nevertheless we obtain a nontrivial statement: by \propref{grmain2} (3) (or for that matter \thmref{grmain} (3)) we have:

 \ssec{Definability} We will now place our approximate subgroups in a definable setting more explicitly.
 A complete first-order theory $T$ is given with predicates $\Lam_i$ ($i \in I$, where $I$ is a partially ordered index set. ) If $i\leq j$, a definable injective map $\Lam_i \to \Lam_j$ is given, forming a direct limit system; the direct limit will be denoted $G$.
-We assume that for each $i,j \in I$ for some $k \in I$, a definable map $\Lam_i \Lam_j \subset \Lam_k$ is given; inducing a group multiplication on $G$.
+We assume that for each $i,j \in I$ for some $k \in I$, a definable map $\Lam_i \times \Lam_j \to \Lam_k$ is given; inducing a group multiplication on $G$.
 In this situation $G$ is called a piecewise definable group of the theory $T$; or a strict Ind-object in Grothendieck's category of Ind-definable sets.
-We identify $\Lam_i$ with a subset of $G$, and assume further that each $\Lam_i$ is an approximate subgroup, and any two $\Lam_i$ are commensurable in $G$.
+We identify $\Lam_i$ with a subset of $G$, and assume further that any two $\Lam_i$ are commensurable in $G$; in particular each $\Lam_i$ is an approximate subgroup.

 We say that a subset of $G$ is {\em locally $\bigwedge$-definable} if the intersection with each $\Lam_i$ is $\bigwedge$-definable.

 Given a theory $T$ with a definable commensurable family of approximate subgroups, as above, we introduce a new local sort $D$, a torsor for $G$.
 For $M \models T$, $D(M)$ is a copy of $G(M)$.
 The new relations introduced are binary relations $m_i(x,y): \ \ \equiv \ \ ( y x \inv \in \Lam_i)$ on $D$, and the relation $yx\inv = u \in \Lam_i$ on $D^2 \times \Lam_i$.
 We define a locality structure on $D$, using the $m_i$.
 Restricting attention to the induced (local) structure on $D$, we form $\CU$ (in the corresponding sort $\gg$.)
 Denote by $L^+$ the langauge obtained from $L$ by adding the local sort $D$ and these relations; $M^+$ the result of adding the torsor $D$ to the structure as above; and $T^+:= Th(M^+)$.